osisoft/OCS-Docs/content/api-reference/tenant/tenant-service-blog.md

 {
   "Id": 2147483587,
   "TimePosted": "2021-09-15T20:48:36.293Z",
-  "Title": "Blog Entry for Example 2",
+  "Title": "Blog Entry for Example",
   "Content": "This entry is here for to show another example.", "Author": "Joe Developer"
 }